 “Children in the third plane of development, ages 12-18, are characterized by self concern and self assessment.
 This is a sensitive period for both critical thinking and exploring social and moral values.
 Adolescents in this plane have a desire for emotional independence. (‘I can stand on my own.’)” –msb.org

-In the middle school classroom, students continue to develop physically and intellectually while establishing their sense of social order.
+In the middle school classroom, 7th-9th grade students continue to develop physically and intellectually while establishing their sense of social order.
 The goals of this developmental period are social, moral, cognitive, and emotional.
 Learn more about the adolescent curriculum.
 The framework of adolescence retains the foundations for lifetime learning while deepening the practical skills and productive independence required for adulthood.
-Our program will offer a healthy framework for academic growth with big expectations for self-development.
+Our program offers a healthy framework for academic growth with big expectations for self-development.

 Middle School Fundraising

-Would you like to join the family of donors contributing to the middle school?
-Every dollar you give unlocks another toward this amazing program.
+Would you like to join the family of donors contributing to the area’s first ever Montessori middle school?
+Every dollar you give unlocks the potential of this amazing program and directly benefits children and families in our area.
 Donate here!